 The western world’s most common genetic disorder causes far higher levels of serious disease and disability than previously thought, despite being easy to detect and treat.

 Two major studies have revealed that the iron overload condition haemochromatosis, previously thought to be a low-level health risk, actually quadruples the risk of liver disease and doubles the risk of arthritis, and frailty in older age groups.
-It also causes higher risk of diabetes and chronic pain.
-The studies in UK Biobank data found that the number of deaths from liver cancer in men with the faulty genes was significantly higher than expected, although the number of deaths was small.
+The studies in UK Biobank data found that the number of deaths from liver cancer in men with the faulty genes was significantly higher than expected.

-The research, funded by the UK Medical Research Council, suggests that routine screening may be needed for people at risk of haemochromatosis.
+The research suggests that routine screening may be needed for people at risk of haemochromatosis.
 Blood tests for iron and genetic testing are simple and cost-effective.
 The condition is easily treated by removing blood.